hellobridges/jacknagydotcom/README.md

 This project provides a streamlined way to work with AI assistants (like Claude or GPT-4) inside the Cursor IDE, making development more autonomous and consistent.
 It helps the AI remember project context and follow a structured process, even across different sessions.
 Think of it as giving your AI assistant a reliable memory and a clear playbook.
 This system now supports iterative processing of lists of items, enhancing its capabilities for complex tasks.

-This setup is inspired by the ideas in the original `kleosr/cursorkleosr` repository but simplifies it drastically for better autonomy and lower overhead.

 ## Thanks to